ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 There is no cost associated towards creating a team.
 Simply register yourself, create a team and then round up your friends, family and colleagues to join.
 Everyone needs to register themselves individually, and can join the team at step 3 of the registration process.

-*Please note that teams can contact MS Queensland to set up a team promo code, if you are a company that wants to pay for people to enter the ride, rather than each person paying for themselves.
+*Please note that teams can contact MS Queensland to set up a team payment code, if you are a company that wants to pay for people to enter the ride, rather than each person paying for themselves.

 Can I purchase merchandise on the day?